Losant/losant-templates/application-templates/industrial-equipment-monitor/README.md

 To view this experience yourself, navigate to the [Experience Edit](/applications/~exportplaceholderid-application-applicationIndustrialEquipmentMonitor-0~/experience/versions/develop) page and select the URL at the top of the screen.
 This takes you directly to the login page where you can log in using one of the users below.

 ### Users
-This template includes three users:
+This template includes three Experience Users:

-1. `kanarra@example.com`—Admin user who has access to all devices.
+1. `kanarra@example.com`: Admin user who has access to all devices.
-2. `sadler-isberg@example.com`—User assigned to the [Sadler-Isberg](/applications/~exportplaceholderid-application-applicationIndustrialEquipmentMonitor-0~/experience/groups/~exportplaceholderid-experienceGroup-sadlerIsberg-1~/members) group with access only to those devices.
+2. `sadler-isberg@example.com`: User assigned to the [Sadler-Isberg](/applications/~exportplaceholderid-application-applicationIndustrialEquipmentMonitor-0~/experience/groups/~exportplaceholderid-experienceGroup-sadlerIsberg-1~/members) group with access to only those devices.
-3. `tekton-health@example.com`—User is assigned to the [Tekton Health](/applications/~exportplaceholderid-application-applicationIndustrialEquipmentMonitor-0~/experience/groups/~exportplaceholderid-experienceGroup-tektonHealth-2~/members) group with access only to those devices.
+3. `tekton-health@example.com`: User is assigned to the [Tekton Health](/applications/~exportplaceholderid-application-applicationIndustrialEquipmentMonitor-0~/experience/groups/~exportplaceholderid-experienceGroup-tektonHealth-2~/members) group with access to only those devices.

-The password for all users is `qwerty123`.
-Users can be modified, added, or removed by navigating to this applications's [Users & Groups](/applications/~exportplaceholderid-application-applicationIndustrialEquipmentMonitor-0~/experience/users) page.
+To sign in to the Experience as any of these users, you must first update their passwords as they are assigned random, irrevocable passwords on import of the template.
+You can then use each user's email address and new password to authenticate and view the experience.

 ## Resources
 The following list contains helpful resources that are related to how this template is implemented: